Overland borders in South America can be stressful, although hoping for a smooth crossing from Bolivia’s Copacabana to Peru’s Puno today…

 If you’re staying in Puno for a few days, then indulge in a couple of inexpensive day trips, as this city is a good starting point and base.

 Although touristy, Taquille and Uros Islands are worth visiting.
-Uros Islands are floating islands made of reeds and an interesting day trip, whilst taking in more superb views of Lake Titicaca.
+Uros Islands are floating islands made of reeds and visiting both islands make an interesting day trip, whilst taking in more superb views of Lake Titicaca.

 Another great half-day trip is to the Qulla people’s Sillustani Burial Towers, which date back to the 15th century.